 - 2. Interdisciplinary Ph.D. students must complete at least 9 credits of graduate coursework outside of physics, in areas relevant to their research project. - 3.
 A student will be given two attempts at each of the parts of this requirement.
-For the interdisciplinary programs, the student should pass three exams in Physics, with an average grade of at least 3.33.
-In addition to this, the student should satisfy the comprehensive exam requirements of the other department, as well.
-In the case where the primary department is not physics, then the student should pass two exams in physics instead of three, with an average grade of at least 3.25. - 4.
+For the interdisciplinary programs, the student should pass three subject exams in Physics, with a grade of at least 3.0.
+The subject exam grade is the better of the course grade and the final exam grade.
+Students pursuing an interdisciplinary Ph.D. in Physics cannot be required, but may choose, to take a fourth core course.
+In addition to the physics courses, the student should satisfy the comprehensive exam requirements of the other department, as well.
+In the case where the primary department is not physics, then the student should pass two exams in physics instead of three with the same grade requirements as stated above.. - 4.
 In addition to these basic courses, the student's Ph.D.
 Guidance Committee may prescribe advanced courses, in a consultation with the student and the student's research advisor. - 5.
 Form a Ph.D.
-Guidance Committee (see Section 7) by the beginning of the third year if the Subject Exam Requirement is fulfilled by the end of the second Fall semester.
+Guidance Committee (see Section 3) by the beginning of the third year if the Subject Exam Requirement is fulfilled by the end of the second Fall semester.
 If the Subject Exam requirement is fulfilled later than fall of the second year, the Guidance Committee should be formed no later than six months after that happens.
 The Guidance Committee must meet with the student at least once every year.
 In the case of the Interdisciplinary degree in Physics, at least three members of the Ph.
 D. Guidance Committee will be regular or jointly-appointed PA faculty and two faculty members from the non-physics departments participating in the program. - 6.
 Write a dissertation on original research, followed by an oral examination based on the dissertation and related material.
 A student's research program is determined in consultation with the student's research advisor and guided by the student's Ph.D.
-Guidance Committee. - 7.
-Register for a minimum of 24 credits of doctoral dissertation research (PHY 999). - 8.
-The Department of Physics and Astronomy has no foreign language requirement.
+Guidance Committee.

-- 9. Unless it is prohibited by the terms of an external fellowship that funds the student for the entirety of their Ph.D., the student must serve as a Teaching Assistant for at least one semester.
-In order to be a TA, an International Student must meet certain requirements (see Section 13). - 10.
+- 7. Register for a minimum of 24 credits of doctoral dissertation research (PHY 999). - 8.
+The Department of Physics and Astronomy has no foreign language requirement. - 9.
+Unless it is prohibited by the terms of an external fellowship that funds the student for the entirety of their Ph.D., the student must serve as a Teaching Assistant for at least one semester.
+In order to be a TA, an International Student must meet certain requirements (see Section 12). - 10.
 For the Doctor of Philosophy degree, all of the comprehensive examinations must be passed within five years and all remaining requirements for the degree must be completed within eight years from the time when a student begins the first class at Michigan State University that appears on their doctoral program of study.
 Application for extensions of the eight-year period of time toward degree must be submitted by the department for approval by the dean of the college and the Dean of the Graduate School.
 Upon approval of the extension, doctoral comprehensive examinations must be passed again.

-IV.
 F. Dual Ph.D.
 Degree in Physics and Mathematics